dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 3. G/L Account and dimensions are taken from the e-invoice if they are available – this means preposting has been done in operator invoice management system.
 4. If the G/L account is not found on the e-invoice line, then **Map text to Account** functionality is used.
 Mapping is searched for the e-invoice line description and if not found then for the vendor name. **NB!
 Using filters is allowed in Text-to-Account Mapping page.**
 5. Finally, the default accounts are used from the **Default Accounts** fast tab of the **Purchases & Payables Setup**.
 6. **VAT Prod.
-Posting Group** is taken from e-invoice (if it exists).
+Posting Group** is taken from e-invoice (if it exists and allowed to find in setup).
 If it's not on e-invoice then a VAT Prod.
 Posting Group that's specified on Item or G/L Account is used. <br> Note!
 If VAT % on e-invoice line is smaller then on purchase invoice line, then system finds and uses a first suitable VAT Prod.
 Posting Group with a matching VAT % (*in combination with VAT Bus.
 Posting Group from Vendor*).
 7. **Discount** is added to invoice line only if **Activate Find Discounts from e-invoice** is activated on  **Purchases & Payables Setup** and if discount information exists on e-invoice and if it passes mathematic checks (like Line amount less Line discount amount must equal SumBeforeVAT on e-invoice XML).

 <br><br>